The human mind has delivered great blessings – that same mind, in a different state, turns those blessings into a curse.

 Jack and Fran had been conditioned to believe appearances really do matter to how we feel about ourselves.

-Their idea of a house included four bedrooms, two bathrooms, home theatre, entertainment areas, undercover pool, etc. – located in one of Perth’s attractive and expensive beachside suburbs.
+Their idea of a house included four bedrooms, two bathrooms, a home theatre, entertainment areas, an undercover pool, etc. – in one of Perth’s attractive and expensive beachside suburbs.

 When choosing a school for their five-year-old son, the same conditioning dictated that he must attend an expensive private school.

 Could the family have managed in a smaller house in a less salubrious suburb?
-Sure, they could have, but their conditioning about the importance of appearances had them by the throat.
+Sure, they could have, but their conditioning about the importance of appearances had them believing otherwise.

-Anything less than the upmarket home they desired, would have had them feeling failures, even humiliated.
+Anything less than the upmarket, very expensive home they desired would have had them feeling like failures, even humiliated.

 Jack and Fran set about finding their dream home.
-They were a little surprised at the price of their dream home when they found the one that ticked all boxes.
+They were somewhat concerned at the price of their dream home when they found the one that ticked all boxes.
 However, their conditioning regarding how they would look and their sense of entitlement governed their life and ruled their decisions.

-Designer clothes, high-end cars, fine-dining and luxury holidays etc had claimed the bulk of their big salaries.
+Designer clothes, high-end cars, fine dining, luxury holidays etc., had claimed the bulk of their big salaries.
 Between them, they had only a small amount of savings for a deposit, a meagre three per cent of the required amount.

-Their beliefs about the necessity of owning this beautiful home drove them to take foolish measures to obtain it, including using several personal loans and multiple credit cards
+Their beliefs about the necessity of owning this beautiful home drove them to take foolish measures to obtain the balance, including using several personal loans and multiple credit cards

 Wow!
 What a recipe for financial disaster.

-To compound the financial danger, their mortgage broker, keen to help Jack and Fran buy their home (and earn a fat fee), fudged their mortgage application; understating the couple’s total liabilities and their weekly cost of living expenses and overstating their income and assets.
+To compound the high financial risks, their mortgage broker, keen to help Jack and Fran buy their home (and earn a fat fee), fudged their mortgage application, understating the couple’s total liabilities and their weekly cost of living expenses and overstating their income and assets.